-I am a Postdoctoral Research Associate in the Advanced Sensing Lab at SEIT in the University of New South Wales, Canberra.
-Prior to completing my Ph.D. program I was a professional software engineer with a background in mathematics.
+I am a Postdoctoral Research Fellow in the International Centre for Neuromorphic Systems at the University of Western Sydney.
+Prior to completing my PhD program I was a professional software engineer with a background in mathematics.
 I also have industrial experience in optical design, physical optics, opto-mechanics, instrumentation, and instrumentation control.

-I work on polarization based remote sensing and design.
+I work on polarization based remote sensing and design, novel imaging systems, opto-mechanical systems, and optical systems for space situational awareness.
 I primarily analyze polarization sensing instruments using image science, linear systems theory, estimation theory and these imaging operators in the presence of noise.
 I also use defined classification/detection tasks to define classes of compressive polarimetric instruments which are best suited to that specific task.
 This requires applications of machine learning and feature selection.

 I am generally interested in statistical operators applied to classical electromagnetics, machine learning (specifically manifold learning), using learned manifolds to drive insight into complicated physical problems, and general imaging/optics problems.